George Julnes Endowed Social Betterment Conference Award

 The family and friends of Dr. George Julnes and the American Evaluation Association are pleased to offer the George Julnes Endowed Social Betterment Conference Award, an endowed award established to honor the life and legacy of Dr. George Julnes.
 George had a distinguished career in program evaluation and contributed outstanding service to AEA, including as Editor-in-Chief of the American Journal of Evaluation.

-This award will be given annually to recognize one or more accepted paper proposals to be presented at the AEA annual conference.
+This award will be given annually to recognize one or more accepted multi-paper, panel, or demonstration proposals to be presented at the AEA annual conference.
 The award(s) will be given to benefit emerging evaluators to attend and present at the conference.
 Students and those who have entered the field of evaluation within the last 5 years are encouraged to apply for consideration.
-This year we anticipate issuing two awards to eligible applicants who meet the criteria below and best respond to the application prompts.
+This year we anticipate issuing one to three awards to eligible applicants who meet the criteria below and best respond to the application prompts.

 • Valuing as an aspect of evaluation, especially valuing in the public interest